rust-lang/rfcs/text/0000-unsafe-cmp.md

 # Alternatives

 - The status quo.
-- Have separate traits for trusted behavior and untrusted behavior e.g. `Eq` as a safe trait that is not trusted, and `EqStrict` that is an `unsafe` trait that can be trusted by `unsafe` code.
-The problem is that there is no obvious reason to implement `Eq` but not implement `EqStrict` (See the Drawbacks section).
+- Have separate `RelaxedEq` and `RelaxedOrd` traits with untrusted behavior, and make the original four traits `unsafe` and have trusted behavior.
+Make the operator overloading use the `Relaxed` versions.
+Have separate functions that depend on and do not depend on sane comparisons.
+One problem about this is handling `#[derive]`s properly.
-- Have separate `Relaxed` traits for untrusted behavior, and make the non-`Relaxed` traits `unsafe`.
-Make the operators use the `Relaxed` versions.
-This is similar to the previous alternative, but the `unsafe` versions have the shorter names.
+- Similar to previous alternative, but have `EqStrict` and other traits that are `unsafe` instead.
 - Make `PartialEq` and `PartialOrd` normal traits without any guarantees, but make `Eq` and `Ord` `unsafe` traits with guarantees.